MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 --------

 The AVD Loader is an Add-on Library that can load vector images from Android Vector Drawable XML files.
-Unlike :ref:`immutable vector images <vectorimage_overview>`, the XML parsing and interpreting is done at runtime.
+Unlike :ref:`vector images <vectorimage_overview>`, the XML parsing and interpreting is done at runtime.
 This is useful for loading a vector image as an external resource, especially when the resource has to be loaded dynamically (i.e., not known at build-time).

 To use the AVD Loader library, add the following dependency to a :ref:`module description file <mmm_module_description>`: